 Business Case vs. Economic Case for Broadband

-Such State investments in communities are a fraction of the potential capital investment in last mile and offers a much bigger return to the State than spending millions in matching funding to cover the same area.
-By providing technical assistance and funding for planning to uncover where digital infrastructure can be self-financed, the State could get digital infrastructure to many more unserved and underserved areas per State dollar.
-Furthermore, helping communitiesown the process of digital infrastructure and transformationenables them to own their digital future as compared to simply funding last mile connectivity.
+In summary, investments in local planning are a fraction of the potential capital investment required for last mile and offer a much greater return for every tax dollar invested.
+By providing technical assistance and funding for planning to uncover where digital infrastructure can be self-financed, funding agencies can get broadband coverage to many more unserved and underserved areas.
+Furthermore, helping localities own the process of digital infrastructure and transformationenables them to own their digital future as compared to simply funding last mile connectivity.

 When cities and counties decide to invest in broadband networks, they face the same business-case challenge as private-sector carriers.
 The city or county has usually arrived at this point precisely because the private sector does not see enough of a business case for investment, so how is government going to do what business cannot?
 Government’s advantage as a network builder is not anti-competitive behavior: it is that government and the community gain economic benefits from the network that a private-sector company cannot tap.